 Swedish governance as a whole follows a decentralized model.
 On a local and regional level, municipalities and county councils are autonomous political bodies with clearly defined areas of responsibility.
 Municipalities deal with city planning and schools, for example, while county councils are in charge of areas such as healthcare and infrastructure.

 Sweden has been a member of the EU since 1995.
 Thus, many new laws enacted in Sweden originate from EU directives (Source: Visit Sweden).

 Current Economic Challenges and Opportunities

 Additionally, and in contrast to most other EU countries, Sweden possesses its own currency.
-Although this means Sweden could rely on the other Eurozone countries if it had a struggling economy, it also provides greater flexibility; this autonomy has allowed Sweden to escape some of the recent troubles of the Euro.
+Although this means Sweden could rely on the Eurozone countries if it had a struggling economy, it also provides greater flexibility; this autonomy has allowed Sweden to escape some of the recent troubles of the Euro.